junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 "Dad's probably just driving him back to that motel we left yesterday," Sammy says quietly from the bed.
 "You know, maybe that's his home; he belongs there.
 We shouldn't have taken him away from his home."

 Dean knows the kid only tries to help, he wants to give him an appreciated smile but fails miserably; his face is all salty with tear and his heart bitter with pain.
 He's pretty sure that awful dirty motel room they first met wasn't Cat's home, but he doesn't know why he's so sure.
 It just doesn't feel right.
 It feels *right* when they found him, it feels *right* when he curled on his lap or slept in his arms.
 The little purring sound against his chest is the best thing he's ever heard.
-He doesn't even mind sneezing if it means he can press his lips on top of his head, ruffling the furs he just smoothened, and earning himself a little squinted glare.
+He doesn't even mind sneezing if it means he can press his lips on top of his head, ruffling the fur he just smoothened, and earning himself a little squinted glare.
 And he just *knows* Dad isn't driving Cat back to the last town they left behind the day before.

 Dean crashes down on the chair, crying.